julia-users-nz/julia-users-nz.github.io/README.md

 We hope to have a kick-off event in early December.

-Date: early December
+- Date     : early December
-Location: TBA
+- Location : TBA
-Topic: TBA
+- Topic    : TBA

 ### Contact